Master's in Clinical Mental Health Counseling

 View More

-Full-time students typically graduate within 3 years, and part-time students typically graduate within 4 years.
+Full-time students typically graduate within 3 years of starting the clinical mental health counseling degree, and part-time students typically graduate within 4 years.
 Our program is a 60-credit program with 20 courses.
 All students are required to take all 20 courses, and students should be prepared to take classes during the Fall, Spring, and Summer semesters.

 Expand